-Upcoming Course: Brain Highways Babies: Developing the Brain, February 2nd-March 16th (This course takes just 2.5 hours to complete, and participants choose when they log on to review materials.)
+Upcoming Course: Developing Your Baby's Brain: Ensuring a Great Future, April 4th-May 16th (This course takes just 2.5 hours to complete, and participants choose when they log on to review materials.)
 Register here.

 A baby’s first year of life lays the groundwork for the rest of his or her life.